mrauter1/DreamO/README.md

 we therefore recommend keeping Turbo enabled.

 **tips**: If you observe limb distortion or poor text generation, try increasing the guidance scale; if the image appears overly glossy or over-saturated, consider lowering the guidance scale.

+#### For consumer-grade GPUs
+We have added support for 8-bit quantization and CPU offload to enable execution on consumer-grade GPUs.
+This requires the `optimum-quanto` library, and thus the PyTorch version in `requirements.txt` has been upgraded to 2.6.0.
+If you are using an older version of PyTorch, you may need to reconfigure your environment.

+**For users with 24GB GPUs**, run `python app.py --int8` to enable the int8-quantized model.

+**For users with 16GB GPUs**, run `python app.py --int8 --offload` to enable CPU offloading alongside int8 quantization.
+Note that CPU offload significantly reduces inference speed and should only be enabled when necessary.

 ### Supported Tasks
 #### IP